ninjasource/audio-i2s-sdmmc-nrf5340-async/README.md

-# Audio I2S SdMMC nrf5340 Async
+# Audio I2S SDMMC nrf5340 Async
 Asynchronously reads LC3 Encoded stereo audio off an SD card and plays it through the I2S audio peripheral using Embassy on an nrf5340 DK

 This application is configured to run on the app core in secure mode.